 After reading through the guide, if you need further help or would like to know more about how we can help you to successfully make your hair salon negligence claim, then please call Legal Helpline on 0161 696 9685.

-There are various things that can go wrong when visiting a hairdresser that could lead to hair or skin damage or some other for of personal injury.
-Claiming compensation from a hairstylist for damages is quite possible if the incident causing injury was not your fault.
+There are various things that can go wrong when visiting a hairdresser that could lead to hair or skin damage or some other form of personal injury.
+Claiming hairdresser injury compensation from a hairstylist for damages is quite possible if the incident causing injury was not your fault.

 Some of the problems that cause hair and skin damage or injury include: